 |Christianity in History

-*Not all the exegesis units above will be completed as part of the degree, for information contact the Registrar.
+* Not all the set books above will be completed as part of the degree, for information contact the Registrar.

-To be awarded both the Bachelor of Theology and Certificate of Ministry, you need to successfully complete the course structure for the Bachelor of Theology (above) as well as the Course Structure for the Certificate of Ministry
+To be awarded both the Master of Divinity and Certificate of Ministry, you need to successfully complete the course structure for the Master of Divinity (above) as well as the Course Structure for the Certificate of Ministry.

 Application Closing Dates